wso2/docs-is/en/docs/guides/user-mgt/enabling-notifications.md

 # Enabling Notifications for User Operations

 The primary objective of this is to send a notification to an external endpoint once a user operation has taken place.
-For example, you want to send an email to an email address once a new user is created or the password of an existing user is changed.
+For example, you may want to send an email to an email address once a new user is created or the password of an existing user is changed.
 This can be achieved by enabling notifications for user operations.

 The configuration differs based on the type of notifications you may want to send to the external endpoint.
 The following instructions provide information on how to send an email when a user operation takes place.